 I often hear bloggers saying that they did a certain campaign for free because ‘it only took me a couple of hours’.

 Firstly, I doubt that!
 If you add up everything from nailing down the brief, to taking the photos, editing the photos, writing up, scheduling all the social media, reporting back to the brand, invoicing… The whole project in it’s entirety takes A LOT more than a couple of hours (heck I’ve had some campaigns where just the back and forth between me and the brand has been more than a couple of hours – or at least it felt like it!!)

 And secondly, my question is what else could you have been doing with that ‘couple’ of hours?
-You could have been working on SEO and growing your page views, you could have been creating an opt-in that would grow your email list, you could have been doing some social media to grow your followers and engagement, you could have been working on a product or course to sell, you could have been writing a post that included an affiliate link… all of these things would either directly or indirectly lead to more money, either now or in the future, than doing a free post for a brand.
+You could have been working on your SEO and growing your page views, you could have been creating an opt-in that would grow your email list, you could have been doing some social media to grow your followers and engagement, you could have been working on an online course to sell to your readers, you could have been writing a post that included an affiliate link… all of these things would either directly or indirectly lead to more money, either now or in the future, than doing a free post for a brand.

 Which leads me on to…